1. What is the Big Spotacular?

 The Big Spotacular is BBC Children in Need’s brand new schools fundraising campaign, launched in partnership with Lloyds Bank.

 This year we’re asking schools and nurseries to raise lots with the help of spots!
-Your establishment can get involved in three main ways; by wearing spots, selling spots (such as spotty bake sales or selling spotty Pudsey merchandise) and finally, taking on a sponsored spot challenge.
-Simply choose one or all three of the fundraising activities and start fundraising!
+We're asking schools to get involved in three different ways, depending on the type of school establishment you work in.
+We're asking nurseries to put on a Pudsey Picnic Party, primary schools to go spot mad and 'Make it Spotty' by wearing spots, selling spots (such as spotty bake sales or selling spotty Pudsey merchandise) and finally, asking secondary school students (and teachers!) to take on a sponsored 'Spot Challenge'.

 Our inspiring fundraising tools and education resources have been tailored for everyone from toddlers to teenagers, so that all schools and nurseries across the UK can join the fun and money to help disadvantaged children across the UK.